Jacob Zook House

-Jacob Zook House, also known as the Rodney House and Store, is a historic home located on the East Lincoln Highway in Exton, West Whiteland Township, Chester County, Pennsylvania.
+The Jacob Zook House, also known as the Rodney House and Store, is an historic American home that is located on the East Lincoln Highway in Exton, West Whiteland Township, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1995.

+History and architectural features

-It is a 2 1/2-story, T-shaped, stone dwelling.
-The house was built about 1820 in the Federal style.
-It has a "T" kitchen wing added in 1850.
+This historic structure is a 2 1/2-story, T-shaped, stone dwelling.
+The house was built circa 1820, and was designed in the Federal style.
+It has a "T" kitchen wing that was added in 1850.
 It has a one-storey, projecting storefront that replaces the original porch.

 In 2010, it housed the "Green Papaya" fast food restaurant; however, from 2013, it housed the "Biryani King" Indian restaurant.

 It was listed on the National Register of Historic Places in 1995.